ciren/cilib-tutorial/src/pages/pso/package.md

 ### Pool

 The `Pool` represents a pool.
-This type is a non empty list of `PooItems`, which we will see shortly.
+This type is a non empty list of `PoolItems`, which we will see shortly.

 `type Pool[A] = NonEmptyList[PoolItem[A]]`